FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Help lichess improve by voting, using the up or down arrow:=Inform the player why they should vote, and how to vote.
 Appears above a box with two buttons that you can use to vote on whether the puzzle was good or bad.
 This message appears occasionally on the "Training" page (http://lichess.org/training), after a player has played several puzzles without voting.
 You can phrase the first part as "Improve lichess by voting", if that helps.

 Thank you!=Politely thanks the players for voting.
 Appears on the "Training" page (http://lichess.org/training) after voting for a puzzle.
+Also, a page thanking all contributors of Lichess.
+Appears on the footer of the menu page.
+Links to https://lichess.org/thanks .
 Please use the polite version of "Thank you" in your language.

 Rating: %s=%s is the numerical rating and rating deviation for the puzzle.
 This is the rating of individual chess puzzles in the "Training" pages (http://lichess.org/training/5705).
 Appears on the right-hand side box after you have succeeded at or failed at the puzzle.
 Note that this is the rating of the puzzle, NOT the player.